 Courageous Conversations About Race: A Field Guide for Achieving Equity in Schools

 The title of a book Glenn Singleton co-authored with Curtis Linton, SINET, Executive VP of Content in 2005.
 SINET has supported their yearly conference [CC Summit] since then.
-We have an on-line course that covers the first trainings in their basic Courageous Conversations Workshop, as well as a program done in the 2003 about Glen’s work.
+We have an online course that covers the first trainings in their basic Courageous Conversations Workshop, as well as a program done in the 2003 about Glen’s work.

 Courageous Conversation Summit: